mattermost/docs/source/deployment/cluster.rst

 Initial Setup Guide for High Availability
 --------------------------------------------------------------
-To ensure your instance and configuration are compatible with high availability, please review the `Configuration and Compatibility <https://docs.mattermost.com/deployment/cluster.html#configuration-details>`_ section.
+To ensure your instance and configuration are compatible with high availability, please review the `Configuration and Compatibility <https://docs.mattermost.com/deployment/cluster.html#id13>`_ section.

 .. note:: Backup your `Mattermost database <https://docs.mattermost.com/deployment/cluster.html#database-configuration>`_ and `file storage locations <https://docs.mattermost.com/deployment/cluster.html#file-storage-configuration>`_ before configuring high availability.

 1. Follow our `upgrade guide <https://docs.mattermost.com/administration/upgrade.html>`_ to upgrade your Mattermost server to v3.3 or later.
 2. Setup a new Mattermost server with v3.3 or later following one of our **Install Guides**.
 This server must use an identical copy of the configuration file, ``config.json``.
-Verify the servers are functioning by hitting each independent server through it’s private IP address.
+Verify the servers are functioning by hitting each independent server through its private IP address.
-3. Modify the ``config.json`` files on both servers to add the ``ClusterSettings`` as `described in this documentation <https://docs.mattermost.com/administration/config-settings.html#high-availability-beta>`_.
+3. Modify the ``config.json`` files on both servers to add the ``ClusterSettings`` as `described in this documentation <https://docs.mattermost.com/administration/config-settings.html#id57>`_.
 4. Verify the configuration files are identical on both servers then restart each machine in the cluster.
 5. `Modify your NGINX setup <https://docs.mattermost.com/deployment/cluster.html#proxy-server-configuration>`_ so it proxies to both servers.
 6. Open the **System Console** > **Advanced** > **High Availability (Beta)** to verify all the machines in the cluster are communicating as expected with green status indicators.
 If not, investigate the log files for any extra information.